-Repatriation of the human remains in this notice to a requestor may occur on or after March 6, 2023.
+Repatriation of the human remains and associated funerary objects in this notice to a requestor may occur on or after March 6, 2023.
 If competing requests for repatriation are received, UWM must determine the most appropriate requestor prior to repatriation.
-Requests for joint repatriation of the human remains are considered a single request and not competing requests.
+Requests for joint repatriation of the human remains and associated funerary objects are considered a single request and not competing requests.
 UWM is responsible for sending a copy of this notice to the Indian Tribes identified in this notice.